A modified risk detection approach of biomarkers by frailty effect on multiple time to event data: Introduction

 Fine and Gray's subdistribution hazard model\cite{fine1999} is useful for analysis of competing events.
 This model is also extended to incorporate a frailty component to account cluster dependencies on the cumulative incidence function of the event of interest in the presence of competing risks.
 The correlated frailty models in the presence of competing risks analysed by Wienke et al.\cite{wienke2002} with the assumption of independence between the risks.
 Liquet et al. \cite{liquet2012} investigated multi-state frailty models for multi-centre data using both independent and joint frailty for modelling the dependency structure among transition intensities.
 Rutten-Budde et al. \cite{rueten2019} analysed multi-centre heterogeneity with a competing risk frailty model for two diseases by considering both centre-specific and disease-specific random components.
+Abbring and van der Berg \cite{abbring2003} discussed on the identifiability of cause-specific hazard frailty models.
+Ha et al. presented a detailed h-likelihood-based inference procedure of a multivariate frailty model under competing risk setting \cite{doha2017}.

 In this paper, we considered a competing events model and incorporated biomarker level-dependent heterogeneity to observe its effect on the survival prediction.
 An additive gamma frailty model was used multiplicatively on the cause-specific hazard to model the dependency structure within biomarker levels and between two competing events.
 The expectation-maximisation algorithm utilised for estimation procedure, and a strategy outlined to compute the standard error of the estimates.
 Based on the frailty variance of the competing events at different biomarker levels, an ideal threshold level of the biomarker is defined, and risk prediction is performed in a more accurate manner.
 The obtained threshold levels of the biomarker will determine the most efficient risk prediction analogy for different competing events.
 In section 2, we discuss the proposed risk detection procedure.
 In section 3, the simulation study is described to show the efficacy of our procedure and effectivity in identifying the heterogeneity in risk.
 In section 4, we have applied the procedure on a real dataset, and corresponding results are presented.